CarlosMendez1997Col/CarlosMendez1997Col/README.md

 <li> (SEI-Latam) Design and architecture of geographic geoportals (Geoportals) </li>
 <li> (SEI-Latam) Design and architecture of geographic geovisors  (Geovisors) </li>
 <li> (SEI-Latam) Automation of satellite image downloads using GeeMap and APIs REST </li>
-<li> (SEI-Latam) Design and architecture of the geographic geoportal for the Bolivia Watch Project </li>

 </ol>
 <h5 align="justify">